-Irish American Heritage Museum is looking for the best Irish soda bread
+Irish American Heritage Museum are looking for the best Irish soda bread

 Image: robbplusjessie

-The Irish American Heritage Museum in Albany is hosting quite an interesting competition this March.
+The Irish American Heritage Museum in Albany are hosting quite an interesting competition this March.

-Inspired by the museum's mission to 'preserve and tell the story of the Irish people and their culture in America', it has decided to host an Irish Soda Bread Amateur Competition celebrating the age-old traditional Irish recipe.
+Inspired by the museum's mission to 'preserve and tell the story of the Irish people and their culture in America', they've decided to host an Irish Soda Bread Amateur Competition celebrating the age-old traditional Irish recipe.

 So what are the rules of the competition?